 Stardew Valley Advanced 13 Table Items

 Decorating your home costs money, and you likely won't have much money to spare for the first few seasons.
-Once you can drop 5,000G on a table without blinking, you'll probably start visiting the Travelling Cart and Carpenter's Shop to buy some furniture for your home.
+Once you can drop 5,000G on a table without hesitating, you'll probably start visiting the Travelling Cart and Carpenter's Shop to buy some furniture for your home.

 Stardew Valley Advanced Bottom Bumper